metabrainz/musicbrainz-docs/terminology/terms/edit.rst

 No Votes Received
 ^^^^^^^^^^^^^^^^^^
-This historical status applied when the :doc:`data quality </terminology/entities/release#Data_Quality>` was set to high, but the edit received no votes.
+This historical status applied when the :ref:`data quality <entities_release_data_quality>` was set to high, but the edit received no votes.

 Failed Dependency, Failed Prerequisite, and Internal Error
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^